JustinDPerkins/Aspera-TM/content/20_FSS_Setup/_index.md

 ---

-**6.** Select your preferred AWS region that best suit for you ([AWS regions supported](/10_requirements.html)) and click on ```Launch Stack```, this will redirect you to your AWS account in the region that you choose to deploy the stack.
+**6.** Select the **us-east-1** AWS region and click on ```Launch Stack```, this will redirect you to your AWS account in the region that you choose to deploy the stack.
 Make sure that you're logged in and have the correct permissions, which you can check the details of the permissions required in the Requirements section.

 {{% notice tip %}}
 Try to make sure the Cloud One console tab is in the same Window from your browser so the Launch Stack will automatically use the AWS session that you have open already.